sogilis/csv_fast_importer/README.md

 ## Limitations

-- Usuel ActiveRecord process (validations, callbacks, computed fields like `created_at`...) is bypassed.
+- Usual ActiveRecord process (validations, callbacks, computed fields like `created_at`...) is bypassed.
 This is the price for performance
 - Custom enclosing field (ex: `"`) is not supported yet
 - Custom line serparator (ex: `\r\n` for windows file) is not supported yet
 - MySQL: encoding is not supported yet